filecoin-project/filecoin-docs/content/en/developers/smart-contracts/concepts/actors-and-contracts/index.md

   - A pointer ([CID]({{< relref "reference/reference/glossary/index.md#content-identifiercid" >}})) to the current state tree.
   - A pointer (CID) to the set of messages that, when applied to the network, generated the current state tree.

+### State tree in detail

-A Merkle Directed Acyclic Graph (Merkle DAG) is used map the state tree and the set of messages.
+A Merkle Directed Acyclic Graph (Merkle DAG) is used map the state tree. and the set of messages.
+Nodes in the state tree contain information on:

-Leafs in state machine map
-- Actor
-  - Fil balance
-  - Nonce (typical blokchain thing)
-  - CID pointer actor code
-  - CID pointer to actor state
+- Actors, like Fil balance, nonce and a pointer (CID) to actor state data.
-- Block Msg, transaction
+- Messages in the current block

+### Messages in detail

+Like the state tree, a Merkle Directed Acyclic Graph (Merkle DAG) is used to map the set of messages for a given block.
+Nodes in the messages map contain information on:
+- The actor the message was sent to
-  - To Actor, From actor
+- The actor that sent the message
-  - Target Method to call on actor
+- Target method to call on actor being sent the message
-  - Crypto signature
+- A cryptographic signature for verification
-  - Fil value transferred
+- The amount of Fil transferred between actors

-Actors represent state however it works for them, so mayb "shapes"

-Actor code (compared to Eth)
+### Actor code structure in detail
-- state machine
-- seperated into different methods
-- takes in params from a caller and runtime
-- Runtime provides
-  - general state (READS)
-  - current epoch, balance, etc. not currently under actor state
-  - crypto signs, proof validations
-  - General state of network
-- gas model: charges for execution of actors
-- actors manage their OWN state

-Interaction needs
-- params to send
-- actor, actor methods to call

-Message sending
-- method calls to actors correspond to messages
-- state transitions occur with user specified messages
--

-Why does Filecoin have actors?
+The code that defines an actor in the Filecoin network is seperated into different methods.
+Messages sent to an actor contain information on which method(s) to call, and the input parameters for those methods.
+Additionally, actor code interacts with a _runtime_ object, which contains information on the general state of network, such as the current epoch, and cryptographic signatures and proof validations. gas model: charges for execution of actors

 ### Types of built-in actors